pwa-builder/pwabuilder-windows-chromium-docs/image-recommendations.md

 ## Overview

-Your PWA can be enhanced on Windows by supplying more images.
+Your PWA can be enhanced on Windows by supplying the images with specific dimensions in your web app manifest.
 We recommend choosing one of the options below:

 ### Level 1: Basic image support